 - Copies of the finished critique should be delivered to each of the WCP committee members on or before the end of the 60 day period.

-- At the Oral Exam, the candidate is expected to present the content of the critique as though presenting a technical paper at a conference.
-Thus, visual aids etc. are expected to be used and the performance evaluation is to be based on technical sharpness, presentation style, command of the area, and effectiveness of visual aids.
+- At the Oral Presentation, the candidate is expected to present the content of the critique as though presenting a technical paper at a conference.
+Thus, visual aids etc. are expected to be used and the performance evaluation is to be based on technical sharpness, presentation style, command of the area and effectiveness of visual aids.
 The presentation should be roughly 45 minutes in length.
 Note that while fluency in English is desirable, the most important criteria will relate to the candidate's ability to `get the material across' to their audience.

 - The presentation is open to the general public and is followed by a question and answer period (covering both the critique and the general area).
-The WCP committee may elect to continue with a closed question and answer period followed by a discussion.
+The WCP committee may elect to continue with a closed door question and answer period followed by a discussion.

-- The WCP is graded with a numerical score 1-5 (with 1 being best performance) and a short evaluation of the student’s performance.
+- The WCP is graded with a numerical score 1-5 with 1 being best performance, and a short evaluation of the student’s performance.

 - This exam cannot be repeated.